 Botanical Protections: For 3 of the 4 rare plant species found within the THP, there shall be no equipment exclusion zones and the LTO shall be shown the locations of these populations prior to operations (coast-lily, harlequin lotus, and swamp harebell).
 Their locations will be identified in the field with pink "Native Plant Protection" flagging and are depicted on the Rare Plant Location Map in Section II.
 Because they occur primarily on roads, skid trails and landings, and did not receive EEZs in the last THP in 2017, the same shall apply for this THP.
 This THP includes language for the LTO regarding excessive grading near these populations.
 The rare plants within the THP area are in high abundance and distribution, likely due to the sandy soil type, maintenance of open areas (such as roadways, landings and harvested areas) and higher water table from the effects of the San Andreas Fault to the east of the plan area and ocean to the west.
 It is not expected that operations will threaten the populations within the plan area, and the years following timber operations, disturbance and harvest should encourage the species to reoccupy as roads, landings and skid trails revegetate.
 The fourth rare plant, fringed false hellebore, shall be protected within WLPZs for wet areas in which they occur, or with STZ and pink "Native Plant Protection" flagging if they are not within a WLPZ.
 These are equipment exclusion zones.
-The species was not yet blooming during surveys; therefore, it is unconfirmed whether this is the rare or common species (false hellebore).
-This will be confirmed once blooming, and if it is the common species, the plan will be amended to remove protection measures.
-The plan as proposed assumes this to be the rare species.
 Post Approval Discovery Protection Measures: Should a listed plant species be discovered during the timber operations, a 50-foot diameter EEZ shall be flagged around the area and CalFire, CDFW, and the plan submitter or his agent shall be immediately notified.
 If protections are required, an amendment shall be filed reflecting such additional protection as is agreed between the plan submitter and the Director after consultation with CDFW.
 During the pre-operations meeting with the LTO, the RPF will explain the characteristics of wet areas, the location of mapped wet areas, and the importance of protecting them.
 The RPF will also explain the importance of not operating heavy equipment on saturated soils.
 The combination of botanical surveys, existing WLPZ protections, site conditions, population presence and the general protections listed above will further ensure that the botanical resources are not adversely impacted by the proposed operations.